Byrd Leavell: Career

 Leavell graduated from the University of Virginia and the Radcliffe Publishing Program.
 In 2012, he partnered with Scott Waxman to form the Waxman Leavell Literary Agency.

-As a partner at the Waxman Leavell agency, he has overseen multiple New York Times bestsellers including #1 bestselling books Shit My Dad Says by Justin Halpern.
+As a partner at the Waxman Leavell agency, he oversaw multiple New York Times bestsellers including #1 bestselling books Shit My Dad Says by Justin Halpern.
 Leavell also represents Rob Elliott, whose LOL series has sold more than 2.5 million copies.
 He also represented the anonymous Dutch novel Diary of an Oxygen Thief.
 Leavell also represents Cat Marnell, a former Lucky, XoJane and Vice blogger.

 In September 2017 he began his employment at UTA.
 One of the first clients Leavell represented at UTA was comedian and actor Tiffany Haddish.
 Haddish's memoir, The Last Black Unicorn, was a debut New York Times bestseller, spending each of its first six weeks in print on the list and, as of January 2018, reaching #5 overall.

+Over his career, Leavell has frequently been interviewed about publishing trends.

 In 2024, Leavell was promoted to Partner at UTA.